sushantvema/sushantvema.github.io/content/inbox/deepeval.md

 date: "2024-07-15T13:33:38"
 tags:
   - "technical"
+  - "Large Language Models (LLMs)"
 publish: true
 ---

+This document will represent my takeaways from doing a deep-dive on DeepEval, an open-source LLm evaluation framework.
+This research is motivated by a current initiative to build robust evaluation pipelines during my [[letter_to_potential_employers#Data Science / ML Engineering @ Influential.co|contract project at Influential.co]].

+# Takeaways
+DeepEval provides an easily understandable and extensible taxonomy within its API for building evluation frameworks.

+The most important component is its [metrics](https://github.com/confident-ai/deepeval/tree/main/deepeval/metrics).
+It represents a list of curated categories of metrics which we can pick and choose per the nature of our LLM application and domain.
+Here's a list of natively-supported metrics, but there is [documentation on how to create custom metrics for yourself](https://docs.confident-ai.com/docs/metrics-custom).
+- answer_relevancy
+- bias
+- contextual_precision
+- contextual_recall
+- contextual_relevancy
+- faithfulness
+- g_eval
+- hallucination
+- knowledge_retention
+- summarization
+- toxicity
+- ragas (most of the same metrics as above, but evaluated with ragas)

+> [!NOTE]
+> > "DeepEval and RAGAs have very similar implementations, but RAGAs metrics are not self-explaining, mkaing it much harder to debug unsatisfactory results." - [Top 5 Open-Source LLM Evaluation Frameworks in 2024](https://dev.to/guybuildingai/-top-5-open-source-llm-evaluation-frameworks-in-2024-98m#:~:text=DeepEval%20and%20RAGAs%20have%20very,harder%20to%20debug%20unsatisfactory%20results.)

 [DeepEval](https://github.com/confident-ai/deepeval) is an open-source LLM evaluation framework created in August 2023 by [Confident AI](https://www.confident-ai.com/).
 > Pytest unit-testing but for LLM outputs